 The outdoor unit connects to the indoor unit via a 25' ethernet cable, which provides both the power and a data connection between the two.

-- Cellular Tethering via USB: USB Port Present, But Not Enabled
+- USB Tethering Support: USB Port Present, But Not Enabled

 - Special Features: None